 - Nanni Webb Curtis

-- Edith Smith Davis (Superintendent of the Bureau of Scientific Investigation and the Department of Scientific Temperance Instruction.
-This was in both the U.S and the World’s Women’s Christian Temperance Union.)
+- Edith Smith Davis (Head of the Bureau of Scientific Investigation.
+Also head of the Department of Scientific Temperance Instruction.
+And this was in both the U.S and the World’s WCTU.)

 - Lella Augusta Dillard